14 top-rated sheet masks you can buy on Amazon | CNN Underscored

 SK-II Facial Treatment Mask ($13.99, originally $17; amazon.com)

-The sheet mask with an A-list following (Gigi Hadid and Gwyneth Paltrow are fans), SK-II Facial Treatment Mask isn’t cheap, but might be worth the splurge.
+The sheet mask with an A-list following (Gigi Hadid and Gwyneth Paltrow are fans), SK-II Facial Treatment Mask isn’t cheap but might be worth the splurge.
 It uses Pitera, a natural byproduct of yeast fermentation that contains a host of amino acids, minerals and vitamins, leaving your skin radiant and supple.

 Peach & Lily Good Skin Day Drench + Nourish Face Mask ($19.99; amazon.com)